×

 When we asked people what advice they would give someone preparing to move to San Pedro, they said:

 "Before retiring in San Pedro, expats should know that the official language is English, which can make the transition easier.
 The cost of living can be higher than in other parts of Belize, especially for housing, as San Pedro is a popular tourist destination.
 Healthcare facilities are limited on the island, with more serious conditions often requiring travel to Belize City or even outside the country.
 Expats should also be aware that while the weather is typically warm and tropical, hurricanes and tropical storms can occur.
 The pace of life in San Pedro is slower than in many Western countries, which some retirees may find relaxing, but others may find frustrating.
 It's also important to know that while Belize does have a program to encourage retirement in the country, there are specific financial requirements to meet.
 Expats should also be aware that while crime rates are generally low, petty crime can be an issue, and it's important to take standard safety precautions.
-Finally, potential retirees should visit San Pedro multiple times before making a decision, to ensure that they enjoy the lifestyle and are comfortable with the amenities available," remarked one expat living in San Pedro, Belize.
+Finally, potential retirees should visit San Pedro multiple times before making a decision, to ensure that they enjoy the lifestyle and are comfortable with the amenities available," remarked one expat who made the move to San Pedro.

 What do I need to know before moving to San Pedro?